Phuket Covid 19: Phuket marks 12 new COVID cases, no deaths

 The report still marked 6,391 Phuket Sandbox arrivals who tested positive for the virus after landing on the island since Jan 1, and 2,906 Test & Go tourists who tested positive on arrival since Jan 1.

-According to the report for May 27, there are 14 ‘Red’ patients (zero change), 48 ‘Yellow’ patients (-4) but did not list ‘Green’ patients at all.
+According to the report for May 31, there are 16 ‘Red’ patients (-1), 42 ‘Yellow’ patients (zero change) but did not list ‘Green’ patients at all.

 Meanwhile, zero people who tested positive for COVID-19 were at any ‘hospitel’ (zero change), and zero were designated to recover in “Community Isolation“ (zero change).